Prior authorization, step by step

 The 5 steps

 1. Your prescriber confirms a qualifying diagnosis.
-The diagnosis code on the request must match a covered indication.
+The diagnosis code on the request must match a covered indication — for the Bridge, that means one of the program's eligibility paths (for example, a BMI threshold with a related condition).

 2. They submit the PA request to your Part D plan.
-Usually electronically, with supporting clinical notes.
+Usually electronically, with supporting clinical notes and the attestation that the drug is for its qualifying use.

 3. The plan reviews (typically within 72 hours; 24 hours if expedited).
 They may approve, deny, or ask for more information.

 4. If approved, you fill at an in-network pharmacy.
-Your covered copay applies.
-Approvals are often time-limited and need renewal.
+Your covered copay applies — the flat $50 monthly copay under the Bridge.
+Approvals are often time-limited and need renewal, so note the expiration date.

 5. If denied, you appeal.
-You have the right to a redetermination — see below.
+You have the right to a five-level redetermination process — see below.
+A first denial is common and frequently reversed.

 Common reasons PAs get denied